kellysmith1008/Refresh/HCD.md

 - [( )] Designers must approve all tool usage
 - [( )] AI can't create visuals
 - [( ]] AI is only used for backend development
-- [(X)] Humans must remain in the review loop for any client-facing or public-facing visual aassets
+- [(X)] Humans must remain in the review loop for any client-facing or public-facing visual assets

 ### What is the purpose of the new Design Amplifier Award?
 - [(X)] To celebrate HCD leadership and collaboration across all roles